-There is a lot of confusion, misunderstandings and errors caused and spread by some books and websites due to too much, unnecessary, and incorrect translating from one language to another.
-Good translations of texts are a great idea as people not speaking the language in question can share the same knowledge, but what I am talking about here, a form of 'translational overkill', is contra-productive.
+There is a lot of confusion, misunderstandings, and errors caused and spread by some books and websites due to too much, unnecessary, and incorrect translations from one language to another.
+Good translations are a great idea as people not speaking the language in question can share the same knowledge, but what I am talking about here, a form of translational overkill, is contra-productive.

 Everybody that ever tried to translate some single term or complete text via a dictionary and/or translation software probably knows that a translation, even if it appears okay at first, may cause problems if not applied in context of the original wording.
 But not only does that affect normal terms, it is also true for such things like company names which (at first glance) seem unproblematic.